 What is Djuvec Rice

-Djuvec (Ðuvec – pronounced Joo-vetch) is a popular side dish in the Balkan area, made with various vegetables.
-You can serve it as a meal as well, which is what I prefer.
-The djuvec recipe that I will show you today is my family's recipe that's been in my family for generations.
+Djuvec (Ðuvec – pronounced Joo-vetch) is a popular side dish in Balkan, made with various vegetables.
+You can also serve it as a meal, which I prefer.
+The djuvec recipe I will show you today is my family’s recipe that’s been in the family for generations.

-When my friend showed me the fresh vegetables she picked from her garden, I thought of this recipe.
-It's perfect for this end of the summer season.
+I thought of this recipe when my friend showed me the fresh vegetables she picked from her garden.
+It’s perfect for this end of the summer season.

 - Oil: I used canola oil.
 You can substitute it for the oil of your preference.

 - Onion: We need one and a half medium-size onions.
 The onion will give a great taste, and it will almost melt into the juices while it’s cooked.

 - Bell Peppers: I recommend using yellow, red, and orange bell peppers.
 I would not use green bell peppers, as they won’t taste as good.
 Also, they don’t have as many nutrients as the red bell peppers.
 They are high in beta-carotene, vitamin A, vitamin C, folate, etc.

 - Tomatoes: I highly recommend using fresh and high-quality tomatoes.
 Pick the ones that are ripe yet firm to the touch.
 Once you start peeling them, you don’t want them to turn in a mush (or while cooking).
 They won’t keep the original structure while cooking, but you will still have some pieces.